hagax8/ancestry_viz/README.md

 * data/dataframe_1000G_noadmixed.csv: csv file, 1000 Genomes project dataframe with corresponding t-SNE and GTM coordinates

 ## First step: download files
-You can download files for ancestry classification using 1000 genomes Phase 3 data from here (http://lovingscience.com/ancestries/), which are already formatted for this software.
+You can download files for ancestry classification using 1000 genomes Phase 3 data from [here](http://lovingscience.com/ancestries/downloads.html), which are already formatted for this software.
 In this tutorial, we will use the following files:
-- recoded_1000G.noadmixed.mat: 20 populations from 1000 Genomes Project (excluding MXL, ACB, ASW, ITU, STU, GIH)
+- [recoded_1000G.noadmixed.mat](http://lovingscience.com/ancestries/downloads.html): 20 populations from 1000 Genomes Project (excluding MXL, ACB, ASW, ITU, STU, GIH)
-- recoded_1000G.raw.noadmixed.lbls3_3: the corresponding ancestry labels (GBR and CEU were merged to obtain one category for Northern/Western European ancestry)
+- [recoded_1000G.raw.noadmixed.lbls3_3](http://lovingscience.com/ancestries/downloads.html): the corresponding ancestry labels (GBR and CEU were merged to obtain one category for Northern/Western European ancestry)
-- recoded_1000G.raw.noadmixed.lbls3: the corresponding ancestry labels (GBR and CEU were not merged)
+- [recoded_1000G.raw.noadmixed.lbls3](http://lovingscience.com/ancestries/downloads.html): the corresponding ancestry labels (GBR and CEU were not merged)
-- recoded_1000G.raw.noadmixed.ids: the corresponding individual IDs
+- [recoded_1000G.raw.noadmixed.ids](http://lovingscience.com/ancestries/downloads.html): the corresponding individual IDs

 You can find out how these files were created by [clicking here](https://github.com/hagax8/uGTM/wiki/Appendix:-Generate-ancestry-files).